rakshixh/CodeCare/README.md

 After installing, you can use CodeCare directly from the command line.

+> [!NOTE]
+> Run `codecare` commands from the root folder of your project.
+This ensures that the tool can accurately scan all files within the project directory.
+Running the CLI outside the root folder may result in incomplete or incorrect analysis.

 ### Commands

 #### 1. **Check the health of the codebase**